Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/01_Architecture.md

 its own local memory.
 The second remarkable element is that the Slingshot interface cards connect directly to the GPUs (through a PCIe interface on the GPU) rather than two the CPU.
-The CPUs have a shorter path to the communication network than the CPU in this design.
+The GPUs have a shorter path to the communication network than the CPU in this design.

 This makes the LUMI-G compute node really a "GPU first" system.
 The architecture